-Comments from the audience after a reading of the play at Waimea Historic Theatre on Kauai, near Kekaha, where Ko`olau was raised:
+Comments from the audiences at a reading and subsequent performances of the play at Waimea Historic Theatre on Kauai, near Kekaha, where Ko`olau was raised:

 “Powerful story!
 Well done.” – Barbara Walstrom, Milwaukee, Wisconsin.